-Panoply.io’s data sources don’t allow complex transformations, Panoply.io simply copies the data from the data source, along with some built-in cleans and processing.
-It might appear limiting at first, but Panoply.io’s approach, using ELT instead of ETL, allows us to deliver your data in near real time and optimal performance, without compromising on the complexity and customizability of your business-specific transformations.
+Panoply’s data sources don’t allow complex transformations.
+Panoply simply copies the data from the data source, along with some built-in cleans and processing.
+It might appear limiting at first, but Panoply’s approach, using ELT instead of ETL, allows us to deliver your data in near real time and optimal performance, without compromising on the complexity and customizability of your business-specific transformations.

-In Panoply.io, a transformation is simply a view or multiple views used together to produce a new, well-formatted table that’s tailored to your needs.
+In Panoply, a transformation is simply a view or multiple views used together to produce a new, well-formatted table that’s tailored to your needs.

 It’s up to you to define these transformations with standard SQL and user-defined functions.
-Using transformation views instead of pre-processing all of the data has several key benefits:
+Transformation views have several benefits over pre-processing all of the data:

 - It’s available immediately.
 As soon as new data comes in, you can query it.
-There’s no delay due to processing time of thousands of lines of ETL code.
+There’s no delay due to processing thousands of lines of ETL code.

 - It’s fast.
 Because ad-hoc queries can benefit from filtering and indexing that’s not available for pre-processing all of the data ahead of time, your views can immediately access the raw data you’re searching for.